epignosis/talentlms-wordpress/README.md

 == Changelog ==

-= 6.6.9.5 =
-* Fix category's filter in shortcode

 = 6.6.9.4 =

 * Added support for Wordpress 5.8 and PHP 7.4
+* Fix category's filter in shortcode
-* Fix bug about the 12-hour format.
+* Fix a bug when the 12-hour format is used
+* Improve password generation
+* Fix checkbox filter on courses page
+* Use the latest TalentLMS PHP wrapper

 = 6.6.9.3 =